-The DNP Scholarly Project (DNP-SP) is a scholarly experience using principles of evidence-based practice and research translation that is designed to provide students with a guided opportunity to address a meaningful practice concern relevant to nursing and meaningful to healthcare systems, processes, and/or outcomes.
-Working closely with faculty members, students identify an issue or question within nursing practice that is of scholarly interest and conduct a thorough review and synthesis of the related literature.
+The DNP Scholarly Project (DNP-SP) is a scholarly experience using principles of evidence-based practice and research translation that is designed to provide students with a guided opportunity to address a meaningful practice concern relevant to healthcare systems, processes, and/or outcomes.
+Working closely with mentors, students identify an issue or question within nursing practice that is of scholarly interest and conduct a thorough review and synthesis of the related literature.
 Students develop a project around this issue or question, implement and evaluate this project and disseminate findings and recommendations.
-The DNP-SP end-product will be a tangible practice-related and deliverable.
-This scholarly project will be reviewed and evaluated by an academic committee.
+The DNP-SP end-product will be tangible, practice-related, and deliverable.
+The final scholarly project will be reviewed and evaluated by an academic committee.
 The SP should be a synthesis of the student's work and lay the groundwork for future scholarly endeavors, including publication.
 DNP projects must be successfully defended before the DNP Residency Project Committee and presented publicly.

-- Integrate advanced knowledge of nursing theories, methods of inquiry, humanities, and related sciences in the delivery of care of rural and underserved populations (Essential I, Essential VIII). - Demonstrate transformational leadership, accountability, and analyze organizational models for safe and quality health care delivery for patients and populations at the advanced nursing role (Essentials I, II, IV, V). - Apply evidence-based knowledge to guide nursing practice at the advanced role to improve health care delivery and outcomes for patients, communities, and the nation (Essentials I, III, IV, VI, VII). - Demonstrate leadership in the different realms of nursing while utilizing and evaluating the use of health care information systems, information technology, communication systems, and patient care technology (Essentials III, IV). - Serve as leaders and participate in the creation and implementation of health policy to advocate for the nursing profession and the healthcare communities (Essentials V, VI, VII, VIII). - 6.
-Communicate effectively, support, and collaborate with interprofessional

-- teams to formulate effective practice approaches to improve individuals and communities' health outcomes (Essentials II, IV, VII). - 7.
+- 1. Integrate advanced knowledge of nursing theories, methods of inquiry, humanities, and related sciences in the delivery of care of rural and underserved populations (Essential I, Essential VIII). - 2.
+Demonstrate transformational leadership, accountability, and analyze organizational models for safe and quality health care delivery for patients and populations at the advanced nursing role (Essentials I, II, IV, V). - 3.
+Apply evidence-based knowledge to guide nursing practice at the advanced role to improve health care delivery and outcomes for patients, communities, and the nation (Essentials I, III, IV, VI, VII). - 4.
+Demonstrate leadership in the different realms of nursing while utilizing and evaluating the use of health care information systems, information technology, communication systems, and patient care technology (Essentials III, IV). - 5.
+Serve as leaders and participate in the creation and implementation of health policy to advocate for the nursing profession and the healthcare communities (Essentials V, VI, VII, VIII). - 6.
+Communicate effectively, support, and collaborate with interprofessional teams to formulate effective practice approaches to improve individuals and communities' health outcomes (Essentials II, IV, VII). - 7.
 Appraise scientific data to translate best evidence into nursing practice and health care delivery (Essential III, Essential VII, Essential VIII). - Develop health strategies based on scientific knowledge for health promotion, disease prevention, and elimination of health disparities for underserved populations (Essentials I, III, VII). - Implement culturally sensitive and holistic approaches to lead and mentor other nurses to achieve excellence in nursing practice and decision-making in complex situations based on scientific evidence with advanced levels of clinical judgment (Essentials I, VI, VIII).

-- 1. Graduation application - Students must maintain a grade of B or higher in each course for continuation in the program. - 3.
-Completion of all required practicum hours
+- 1. Graduation application - 2.
+Students must maintain a grade of B+ or higher in each course for continuation in the program. - 3.
+Completion of all required practicum hours - 4.
+Final approval of scholarly project by academic committee